'Thighland': Donald Trump mispronouces Thailand, mocked online

-Donald Trump has done it again, stumbling over another common place name in a speech during a campaign event.
+Donald Trump has done it again, stumbling over another commonplace name in a speech during a campaign event.

-This time, it was the south-east Asian country of Thailand that proved a problem for the US president, who pronounced it 'Thigh-land'.
+This time, it was the southeast Asian country of Thailand that proved a problem for the US President, who pronounced it "Thigh-land".

 "Shifting production to Thigh-land," Trump said during the speech at a washing machine factory in Ohio, before correcting himself.